 Professor George is, or has been, on the editorial review boards of the Journal of Applied Psychology, Administrative Science Quarterly, Organizational Behavior and Human Decision Processes, the Academy of Management Review, the Journal of Management, Organization Science, the Academy of Management Journal, International Journal of Selection and Assessment, and the Journal of Managerial Issues, was a Consulting Editor for the Journal of Organizational Behavior, and was a member of the Editorial Board of the SIOP Organizational Frontiers Series.
 She also completed a six-year term as an Associate Editor of the Journal of Applied Psychology.

-She is a Fellow of the Academy of Management, the American Psychological Association, the American Psychological Society, and the Society for Industrial and Organizational Psychology and a member of the Society for Organizational Behavior.
+She is a Fellow of the Academy of Management, the American Psychological Association, the Association for Psychological Science, and the Society for Industrial and Organizational Psychology and a member of the Society for Organizational Behavior.